AdrianGutierrezGomez/rust_guessing_game/README.md

 - A teaser into what a reference in Rust is like. & <- reference
 - A teaser into error handling.
 - Print values with placerholders
+- Hot to read docs from crates.
+    `cargo doc --open`